ericasare1/personal_website/content/home/experience.md

   date_start = "2018-01-01"
   date_end = ""
   description = """
-  * Created a relational dataset on wetlands for multidisciplinary wetland research, using MySQL, allowing members in the group to access reliable wetland-related data for their
+* Created a relational dataset on wetlands for multidisciplinary wetland research, using MySQL, allowing members in the group to access reliable wetland-related data for their research.
-    research.
 * Designed, with others, a choice experiment to understand agricultural producers’ wetland conservation practices in the Canadian Prairies.
 * Designed an R Shiny app (version 1) to allow agricultural producers in the Canadian Prairies to value wetlands on their lands using a Net Present Value Simulation method, to inform wetland drainage decisions.
-  * Identified a cost-effective wetland conservation policy in the Canadian Prairies using a
-    Net Present Value Monte Carlos simulation model.
+* Identified a cost-effective wetland conservation policy in the Canadian Prairies using a Net Present Value Monte Carlos simulation model.
 * Designed a meta-regression value model, using Bayesian linear and nonlinear mixed models, to estimate values of wetlands in the US and Canada.
-  * Predicted land assessment values in Alberta, Canada, using random forest and XGBoost with a     prediction accuracy of 70%, which was used as a foundation to classify wetlands into
-    agricultural drainage risks (high, medium, low) for targeted wetland conservation."""
+* Predicted land assessment values in Alberta, Canada, using random forest and XGBoost with a prediction accuracy of 70%, which was used as a foundation to classify wetlands into agricultural drainage risks (high, medium, low) for targeted wetland conservation.
+  """

 [[experience]]
   title = "Data Science Fellow"